 Payback is the enemy of a perfect score.
 Thankfully, it’s not difficult to work around but it does limit your options on the first three turns.
 The scoring is a little opaque on this point.
 I’ve received a perfect score on occasion after getting one card hit with Payback on the last turn without being healed.
 Don’t count on it, though.

-Hero Payback only happens when you hit the Hero directly and fail to kill him, without another card in the slot across from your attacking card.
+Hero Payback only happens when you hit the Hero directly and fail to kill him, without destroying another card in the slot across from your attacking card on the way.
 Payback does NOT activate if you destroy a card on the way to smacking the Hero or if you kill the Hero to end the match.
 With this in mind:

 - Never play a Power card in slot 1 when the AI Hero has Payback.

 - On turn one, think carefully before you play a card or setup a combo that will enable high Punch in slot 1.
 You don’t want to destroy the AI’s first card with Punch.

 - If you have a card with Crazed or Shield, turn one is the time to play it.

 - On turn two, you should be looking to create a combo in slot 1, even if that means your turn three card in slot 2 will take damage.
 Try not to lose the Shield skill with the combo if you played it on turn one.